csommerl/js120/lesson1/lesson1_notes.md

 :loudspeaker: Writing methods in this way does **not** require `return` statements in order to match LS's style guidelines.

+If a behavior accesses a state of its own object, then the state should **not** be passed as an argument to that behavior.

+Proper syntax would actually use the `this` keyword on line 4!

 ### Compact Method Syntax

 Compact syntax is formed by: